 In New Zealand during 1996-2007, hospital admissions for gastro-oesophageal reflux in infants initially increased, reached a peak in 2000-01 and thereafter declined.
-In Hutt Valley DHB, admissions increased during the late 1990s, reached a peak in 2002-03 and then declined, with rates for the majority of this period being higher than the New Zealand average.
+In Waikato DHB, admissions increased between 1996-97 and 2002-03 and thereafter declined.
+For the majority of this period, rates were higher than the New Zealand average (although during 2006-07 rates were lower).